-Business intelligence software programs refer to computer-based solutions and tools that are employed to translate raw business data into meaningful, and thus more useful, information for business analysis goals.
-Such a software solution can control huge amounts of unstructured, unprocessed business data to enable organizations to spot, develop, and even generate new business prospects and tactics.
-Broadly observed, business intelligence software contains three basic sets of operations: data discovery, data management, and reporting, and it is expected to include a vast suite of metrics, evaluation functionalities, and analytical capacities.
-The app can either be a standalone system, or can be incorporated in multi-operational project management software.
+Business intelligence software apps refer to computer-based apps and tools that are utilized to convert raw business data into insightful, and thus more useful, information for business analysis goals.
+Such a software application can manage huge amounts of unstructured, unprocessed business data to help organizations to recognize, develop, and even produce new business opportunities and plans.
+Generally observed, business intelligence software contains three basic sets of operations: data discovery, data management, and reporting, and it is expected to contain a large suite of metrics, evaluation features, and analytical capacities.
+The system can either be a separate solution, or can be incorporated in multi-operational project management software.

 We use our unique SmartScore™ system to evaluate all the products listed to help you get the best possible application.
 The total score comprises of the following elements (% show how much each component affects the final score):